mlamarin/cytoml_bug_flowjo_ellipse/README.md

 ![image](plot_361.png)

-but are misplaced near the origin (0,0) using the last bioc:devel CytoML version.
+* but are misplaced near the origin (0,0) and mostly invisible using the last bioc:devel CytoML version.

 ![image](plot_4.2.1.svg)